 Amanda started practicing yoga in 2001, but became serious about her practice after she had her daughter in 2011.
 Under the tutelage of her first truly inspirational teacher, Vivekan of Bodhisattva Yoga, she received her 200 hour teaching certification.
 Shortly thereafter, on a friend's advice, she completed her children's yoga certification with Shari Vilchez-Blatt at Karma Kids Yoga and found the opportunity to share this practice with young minds to be incredibly rewarding, not to mention fun.
-She loves to bring yoga and mindfulness into the classroom at schools, and her studio classes are always playful and fun.
-Amanda is continuously studying and deepening her own practice, on her mat, and on the meditation cushion.
-She has also received certification in Every Kids Yoga with Craig Hanauer and Prenatal Yoga with Samba Yoga.
-In 2019 she completed The Art of Teaching Beginners with Jason Crandell, and in 2020 she completed his course on Preventing and Managing Yoga Injuries.
-Amanda is also thrilled to add Pilates to her skill set, having been trained by Power Pilates in Manhattan and earning her certificate as a Core Mat 1 instructor.
-She is grateful for the guidance of her own amazing teachers, including Amanda Harding, Bobbie Marchand, Miles Borrero, Scott Anderson, Shari Vilchez-Blatt, Juliana Secches and Venerable Amy Miller. amandasidranyoga.com
+Amanda is continuously studying and deepening her own practice, and has also received certification in Every Kids Yoga with Craig Hanauer and Prenatal Yoga with Samba Yoga.
+In 2019 she discovered the internationally known teacher Jason Crandell, and his teaching resonated with her in so many ways.
+She completed his courses The Art of Teaching Beginners (2019) Preventing and Managing Yoga Injuries (2020), and Mastering the Art of Sequencing (2021).
+Finally, in 2022 she completed his 300 Hour Advanced Vinyasa Yoga Teacher Training.
+Amanda is also thrilled to add Pilates to her skill set, having been trained by Power Pilates in Manhattan and earning her certificate as a Core Mat 1, Core Mat 2 , and Core Mat 3 (Advanced Mat) instructor.
+She is grateful for the guidance of her own amazing teachers, including Jason Crandell, Amanda Harding, Bobbie Marchand, Miles Borrero, Scott Anderson, Shari Vilchez-Blatt, Juliana Secches and Venerable Amy Miller. amandasidranyoga.com

 Justin Donham has worn many hats over the years including performer, stage manager, voice-over artist , and sound designer.
 He was first introduced to yoga back in 2001 when he was working on a Broadway show.
 Sat Jivan Kaur from Kundalini Yoga East came into rehearsals regularly and introduced him to the power of a focused, vigorous practice.
 Over the years, Justin has studied many different vocabularies including Viewpoints, Suzuki, contact improvisation, developmental movement, and Butoh.
 Few things make him happier than being barefoot in a room full of bodies in motion.
 Drawing from this deep love of movement, his classes are a blend of fluid sequencing, healthy alignment, evocative music, and a big dollop of playfulness.
 He is a graduate of Prema Yoga Brooklyn’s 200-hour Teacher Training program and would like to extend tremendous gratitude to Amanda Harding, Bobbie Marchand, Lesley Desaulniers, and Ariel Kiley. yogadonham.com